dylandoamaral/uptime-card/README.md

 If you want to add a feature or fix a bug by yourself, follow these instructions:

-1. Inside a home assistant environment, clone the repository into `config/www`.
+1. Inside a Home Assistant environment, clone the repository into `config/www`.
 2. Add the resource reference (https://www.home-assistant.io/lovelace/dashboards-and-views/#resources).

 ```yaml